alexrutz/flightgpt/README.md

 more realistic landings.
 A parking brake can be set via the CLI to hold the aircraft in place on the ground.
+A brake panel now displays wheel temperature and whether the autobrake is active for added situational awareness.
 A small cockpit interface exposes autopilot, radio, transponder, autobrake, engine start and APU controls.
 Manual gear, flap and speedbrake levers are available alongside an option to disable the